CapybaraCrowporation/houdini-comfyui-bridge/README.md

 - **May 15, 2025**: 💡 First public demonstration at Toronto Houdini User Group.

 ---

 ## ☕ Sponsors

-Liked the project and would like to support it?!
+Love this project?
+Help keep it alive and growing!

+---

+## 🎓 Enterprise training

+Get your team up to speed fast with hands-on, private training.
 Reach out to hcbridgep@gmail.com and let's chat!

+---

 ## 📋 To-Do List